Rinthy-AI/i/README.md

 "unsqueezing" where an additional dimension of size 1 is added to the output.
 For example: `i~ij`.

-Finally, there are `no-op` dependency expressions which are purely for the purpose of reshape/views on the inputs.
+Finally, there are `no-op` index expressions which are purely for the purpose of reshape/views on the inputs.
 An example is transpose:

 `t: ij~ji`.

 ### Combinator Expressions

-Aside from dependency expressions, i supports expression combinators.
+Aside from index expressions, i supports expression combinators.
 Currently the only combinator implemented is chain, which passes the output of one expression to the input of another.
-For example, this matrix multiply expression first applies `m` to the argument and then applies `a` to the
+For example, this matrix multiply expression first applies `m` to the argument and then applies `a` to the result:
-result:

 `mm: m.a`.